 I could go, I mean, he thinks there's a biblical duty to solve global warming.

-Uh he released more criminals than the combined total of every border state to Arkansas, over a thousand clemencies.
+He released more criminals than the combined total of every border state to Arkansas, over a thousand clemencies.

-He opposed measures to deny state benefits to illegals or require proof of citizenship to vote and supported that now infamous bill that offered illegal immigrants in state tuition.
+He opposed measures to deny state benefits to illegals or require proof of citizenship to vote and supported that now infamous bill that offered illegal immigrants in-state tuition.

 Now, if you want to vote, you know, vote for this, that's fine.